 B. Bifidum, B. Breve, B. Infantis, B. lactis, B. Longum, Bifido, Bifido Bacterium Longum, Bifidobacterias, Bifidobactérie, Bifidobactéries, Bifidobacterium, Bifidobacterium adolescentis; Bifidobacterium animalis, Bifidobacterium bifidum; Bifidobacterium breve; Bifidobacterium infantis; Bifidobacterium lactis; Bifidobacterium longum, Bifidum, Bifidus, Bifidus Brevis, Bifidus Infantis, Bifidus Longum, Bifidobacteria Bifidus, Lactobacillus Bifidus, L. Bifidus, Probiotic, Probiotique.

 Bifidobacteria are a group of bacteria that normally live in the intestines.
-The bacteria are used as medicine.
+They can be grown outside the body and then taken by mouth as medicine.

 Possibly Effective for...

 - Constipation.
 Some early research shows that taking a specific Bifidobacterium breve product (Yakult Co., Japan) can reduce constipation in children 3-16 years of age.
 Also, most research shows that mixing Bifidobacterium longum BB536 with milk or yogurt and taking the mixture daily for 2 weeks increases the number of bowel movements in adults prone to constipation.
 However, taking this same strain of Bifidobacterium for 16 weeks does not seem to reduce constipation in elderly adults receiving nutrition with a feeding tube.